 - 1. Describe the action that your school district proposes or refuses to take; - 2.
 Explain why your school district is proposing or refusing to take the action; - 3.
-Describe each evaluation procedure, assessment, record, or report your school district used in deciding to propose or refuse the action; - 4.
-Include a statement that you have protections under the procedural safeguards provisions in Part B of IDEA; - 5.
-Tell you how you can obtain a description of the procedural safeguards if the action that your school district is proposing or refusing is not an initial referral for evaluation; - 6.
-Include resources for you to contact for help in understanding Part B of IDEA; - 7.
-Describe any other options that your child's Individualized Education Program (IEP) Team considered and the reasons why those options were rejected; and - 8.
-Provide a description of other reasons why your school district proposed or refused the action.
+Describe each evaluation procedure, assessment, record, or report your school district used in deciding to propose or refuse the action; - Include a statement that the parents were offered a copy of the procedural safeguards; - 5.
+Include resources to help you understand Part B of IDEA; - 6.
+Describe any other options that your child's Individualized Education Program (IEP) Team considered and the reasons why those options were rejected; and - 7.
+Provide a description of other reasons why your school district proposed or refused an action.